rcl9/Imagery-of-Past-Projects/Where It All Started/Readme.md

 <img src="../Hardware/1988_11 - 68k processor for Pegasus DSP Multiprocessor music machine %233.jpg" alt="" style="width:75%; height:auto;">

-However, since this page focusses on "What influenced me", I do have to draw attention to BYTE magazine and Steve Ciarcias's monthly articles.
+However, since this page focusses on "What influenced me", I do have to draw attention to BYTE magazine and <a href="https://circuitcellar.com/how-it-all-began">Steve Ciarcias' monthly articles</a>.
 I waited anxiously for BYTE to arrive each month to see what new hardware device Steve had made.
 In retrospect I didn't build many of his devices but his articles did provide the fuel and enthusiasm for me to build everything else of that same era.

 <img src="BYTE and Ciarcia's Circuit Cellar.JPG" alt="" style="width:75%; height:auto;">

-This page would not be complete if I did not mention "Basic Computer Games" edited by David Ahl.
+This page would not be complete if I did not mention "<a href="https://archive.org/details/basic-computer-games-microcomputer-edition_202207">Basic Computer Games</a>" edited by David Ahl.
 Young people today will just not be able to relate to this explanation whatsoever.
 When these initial home computers came out in the late 1970's there was literally no software for them and any that existed were sold on cassette at a fair cost.
 Most people would buy magazines and hand type in the several page machine language opcode or BASIC listings.
 I recall spending several summer vacations hand typing in most of the games in these two books.
 Why would anyone be so insane to do so?
 Because there just wasn't any other options at the time.
 Also, many games (in these books and magazines) would often come with illustrations to make you believe that you'd be running a real VR simulation in 3D with amazing 3D graphics only to find that the resulting game was two [ ] brackets moving slowly in the middle of the screen which was super disappointing.
 You have to keep in mind that these machines were so slow that  refreshing a page of simple text on the 40x24 character screen would take a second or two.
 Nonetheless, at that time, we were all enthralled to even be doing such "advanced computing" in our own homes.
 As noted above, the computing world was changing by the minute and hence there was always something new to look forward to every few weeks - we've lost all of that in our modern staid times.

 <img src="Basc Computer Games by David Ahl.JPG" alt="" style="width:75%; height:auto;">